wickkan/mcdonalds-analysis/README.md

-# mcdonalds-analysis
+# McDonalds Analysis
 Analysis of reviews for McDonalds stores in the United States